What’s the Difference Between SOC 2 Type I and Type II?

 2. You need faster results

-3. Clients request bare minimum assurance.
+3. Clients request the bare minimum assurance.

 Choose SOC 2 Type II if: